The Unhealed Shadow Self [Meaning & Integrating]

 Your unhealed shadow self is your dark side, and it’s the part or aspect of you that you don’t openly show everyone.

-Every human being is susceptible to this.
-Exploring your repressed parts can lead to greater authenticity and personal awakening.
+Every human being is susceptible to this shadow self.
+Exploring your shadow self can lead to greater authenticity and personal awakening.

-Remember that it is elusive; it hides behind us.
-Our defense mechanisms keep our shadows repressed and out of view.
+Remember the shadow self is elusive; it hides behind us.
+Our defense mechanisms keep our shadow self repressed and out of view.
 Pay attention to your behavior and emotions.

 THIS DOES NOT MEAN the same as having good behavior.
 If you are in church or school, you should behave maturely.
 So, doing shadow work IS NOT an invitation to misbehave publically or privately.